 To apply for any of these positions, please call us at (802) 475-2022, or send a resume and cover letter describing relevant experience and coursework to:

 2015 Intership Opportunities:

 Lab Interns are primarily responsible for collections management and interpretation of archaeological conservation projects to the general public.
 Opportunities exist to gain experience in artifact documentation, drafting, using PastPerfect Museum software, creating typologies, preparing exhibits or packaging objects for storage, and authoring archaeological reports.
 Interns may be asked to give a presentation to a visiting group, write a blog post about their experiences, or perform research tasks.
 Depending on project availability, Lab Staff will also provide instruction in basic conservation treatment methods in a "hands-on" environment, with artifacts recovered from excavations throughout the Champlain Valley and New England.
 For those interested in a career in the museum field, collaboration with other departments such as Education or the Maritime Research Institute is possible.

 Applicants should have some academic background or experience with archaeology and/or history, and have a desire to expand their laboratory skills.
 Interns are expected to work 5 days (40 hours) per week, including one weekend day.
-Cost of living stipends are available for qualified applicants.
 Academic credit may be arranged by students through their home institution.

-To Apply: Please submit a cover letter, CV/resume, and 2 references in either PDF or Word format by email to Chris Sabick, Director of Conservation (email@example.com), Subject: Conservation Lab Internship
+To Apply: Please submit a cover letter, CV/resume, and 2 references in either PDF or Word format by email to Chris Sabick, Archaeological Director and Director of Conservation (email@example.com), Subject: Conservation Lab Internship

 Educational Programs Assistant

 Provide support, develop programs, organize materials, lead hands-on activities for children in a thriving museum environment.
 Teaching subjects include maritime history, marine science, archaeology, conservation, and early American history and culture.

 Term: Summer, flexible